Josh-Freeze/Computational-Physics/README.md

 # Computational-Physics
-Projects I have worked on in computational physics
+Projects I have worked on in computational physics with the help of Dom Oddo and Adam Fischer